 When it comes to ESG scores, lower is better, and lower scores are generally associated with lower risk for would-be investors.

 Alphabet's total ESG risk score

-Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Alphabet's overall score of 28.62 (as at 07/31/2020) is nothing to write home about – landing it in it in the 54th percentile of companies rated in the same sector.
+Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Alphabet's overall score of 20.35 (as at 01/01/2019) is pretty good – landing it in it in the 29th percentile of companies rated in the same sector.

 ESG scores are increasingly used to estimate the level of risk a company like Alphabet is exposed to within the areas of "environmental" (carbon footprint, resource use etc.), "social" (health and safety, human rights etc.), and "governance" (anti-corruption, tax transparency etc.).

 Alphabet's environmental score